p-friedl/100-days-of-code/log.md

 **Today's Progress**: Started with the official [Django tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/) to create a basic poll application.

 **Thoughts:** The documentation is very rich and well written.
 Unfortunately I got interrupted by a heroku deployment emergency from a friend.
 As this took quite long I was not able to finish a significant part of the tutorial yet.
 Hope I can compensate that tomorrow.

+### Day 17: 2019 November 5, Tuesday

+**Today's Progress**: Going on with the official [Django tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/) to create a basic poll application.
+Learned about how to create and use models.

+**Thoughts:** Step by step I see how powerful Django really is making things easier.
+Looking forward to finish the tutorial soon as I'm motivated to start my own project with it.